News and notes on Purdue Athletics

 By clinching the title on May 12, 2012, with a win in the 20th conference game of the season, the Boilers became the earliest team to clinch the title since the Big Ten schedule moved from 32 to 24 games in 2009.
 As the No. 1 seed at the Big Ten Tournament, Purdue won three consecutive games to win the six-team event for the first time.

-Purdue's 37 overall wins in 2011 tied the program's single season record and were the most in the Big Ten.
+Purdue's 37 overall wins in 2011 tied a program record and were the most in the Big Ten.
 Despite being picked eighth in the preseason coaches' poll, the Boilers finished third in the league with a 14-10 conference record and reached the Big Ten Tournament.

 Purdue led the Big Ten in numerous statistical categories, highlighted by runs scored, doubles, slugging percentage, on-base percentage, sacrifice flies, saves and strikeouts.
 The Boilermakers drew the most walks at the plate and issued the fewest number of free passes on the mound.

 Six Boilers were recognized as all-conference performers, representing the core of the team that would lead Purdue to the Big Ten title a year later.
-Kevin Plawecki and Barrett Serrato were named First Team, Tyler Spillner and Nick Wittgren Second Team and Cameron Perkins and Stephen Talbott Third Team.
-With Serrato, Spillner and Talbott all honored as outfielders, it marked the first time 1991 that three Purdue outfielders were named all-conference in the same season.
+With Barrett Serrato, Tyler Spillner and Stephen Talbott all honored as outfielders, it marked the first time 1991 that three Purdue outfielders were named all-conference in the same season.

 The 2010 season saw the Boilermakers post 33 victories, the program's most at the time since 2000.
 Purdue navigated a hotly-contested Big Ten race in which all six league tournament-qualifying teams finished within three games of first place.
 At the Big Ten Tournament, Purdue eliminated Northwestern and Indiana before bowing out.
 The Boilers have won at least one game at the Big Ten Tournament in nine of their 10 appearances under Schreiber.